dadi/web/docs/page_specification.md

 #### More Information

  * See [Datasource Specification](datasource_specification.md) for more information regarding the use of named parameters.
- * Rosecomb uses the [Path to Regexp](https://github.com/pillarjs/path-to-regexp) library when parsing routes.
+ * The [Path to Regexp](https://github.com/pillarjs/path-to-regexp) library is used when parsing routes.
 More information on parameter usage can be found in the Github repository.